 Self-hosted

-Both Builder and Webiny have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Webiny appears to have several advantages over Builder, particularly in maturity and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Typescript, JSX, SCSS.
 However, they differ in their additional technology choices: Builder uses Bash, Next.js, C, Objective-C, Vue, Swift, Kotlin, MATLAB, SvelteKit, Nuxt.js, Remix.